 Your intake of fatty acids not only affects the fatty acid profile of breastmilk but is an essential dietary determinant of mammary gland function (which impacts milk supply) and healthy infant body fat levels.

 DHA and EPA are long-chain omega-3 polyunsaturated fatty acids in foods like tuna, salmon, scallops, and clams.
-These omega-3 fats play a crucial role in fetal and newborn development, including neuronal, retinal, and immune functions.
+These omega-3 fats are crucial in fetal and newborn development, including neuronal, retinal, and immune functions.

-Suggestions for exact intake amounts are best handled by your OBGYN or an experienced coach.
+Your OBGYN or an experienced coach are the best resources for exact macros.
 But, in general, we recommend keeping total fat intake at or above a 25-30% range of total calories.

 Carbohydrate Needs While Breastfeeding